Scheduling (828) 345-0800

 • Being postmenopausal

-• Taking certain medicines, for example long-term use of corticosteroids
+• Taking certain medicines, for instance, long-term use of corticosteroids

 • Family history of osteoporosis

-Many people are unaware they have osteoporosis until they have advanced symptoms.
+Many people don’t know they have osteoporosis until they have advanced symptoms.
 These may include a broken hip or wrist, low back pain, or a hunched back.

 How is osteoporosis diagnosed?